|

 Gathering and Sorting Cattle (July)

-High Mountain and National Forest Cattle Work (July– mid September)
+High Mountain and National Forest Cattle Work (July to mid September)

-Autumn Roundup & Indian Summer (mid September - October)
+Autumn Roundup & Indian Summer (mid September to October)

-Mid September through October is round-up time in the high country.
-You’ll awake to the smell of bacon and fresh coffee, enjoy the crisp fall mornings, marvel at the brilliant rainbow of colors as the aspen trees change from green to gold and of course prepare to bring cattle down the mountain.
-You’ll also have plenty of opportunities to capture your nearest neighbors, the elk and wildlife on film as they come down from the high country.
-It’s a brilliant and unforgettable day.
+Enjoy the crisp fall mornings, marvel at the brilliant rainbow of colors as the aspen trees change from green to gold and of course prepare to bring cattle down the mountain.
+You will have plenty of opportunities to see elks and other wildlife, as they come down from the high country.

 Winter Season (November to March)